Andrew O. Apple: Civil War

 Apple fought for the Union Army during the American Civil War.
 After enrolling at the age of 17 at New Cumberland, West Virginia, on in August 1862, he then officially mustered in as a private with Company I of the 12th West Virginia Infantry, he was promoted to the rank of corporal sometime before April 1865.

 His regiment fought in multiple small skirmishes and major military engagements throughout the war, including the Second Battle of Winchester (June 13–15, 1863); expedition from Martinsburg to New Market, Virginia, under Major-General Franz Sigel (April 30-May 16) during the opening days of the Union Army's Valley Campaigns of 1864, including the Battle of New Market (May 15); Major-General David Hunter's expedition to Lynchburg, including the Battle of Lynchburg (June 17–18); and the battles of Snicker's Ferry/Cool Spring (July 17–18) and Kernstown II (July 23–24).
-Engaged in Sheridan's Shenandoah Valley Campaign from August 6-November 28, the 12th West Virginia Infantry then participated in the battles of Strasburg (August 17), Berryville (September 3), Opequon/Third Winchester (guarding trains, September 19) and Fisher's Hill (guarding trains, September 22).
+Engaged in Sheridan's Shenandoah Valley Campaign from August 6-November 28, the 12th West Virginia Infantry then participated in the battles at Strasburg (August 17), Berryville (September 3), Opequon/Third Winchester (guarding trains, September 19) and Fisher's Hill (guarding trains, September 22).
 Ordered to Bermuda Hundred in late December, the regiment was then assigned to trench duties in the Richmond-Petersburg Campaign until March 1865.
 Engaged next in the war-ending Appomattox Campaign (March 28–April 9), the regiment participated in operations at Petersburg (March 28–29) and Hatcher's Run (March 30–April 1).